MercioRodrigues/SOC-SOAR-Project/Ubuntu_Server_agent_with_responsive_action.md

 </br>
 </br>
 Re-running the workflow for the same alert.
-Accomplishes our TheHive setup.
+Accomplishes my TheHive setup.
 </br>
 </br>